 2. Simple Embed Process

 Embedding videos should be as simple as copying an embed code from your video host and pasting it into your website’s backend.
-This process works with all major CMS providers like WordPress and beyond.
+The process works with all major CMS providers, such as WordPress, Squarespace, and beyond.

 3. API and SDKs for Easy Development

 APIs are essential in the modern workflow for video projects that are more complex than simple uploading and embedding.

-According to Streaming Media, “ The video workflow and distribution environment are incredibly complex, and the way to build a best-of-breed system or even just gain finer control over tasks—especially when delivering video at scale—is by API.“
+Streaming Media states, “ The video workflow and distribution environments are incredibly complex.
+The way to build a best-of-breed system or even gain finer control over tasks—especially when delivering video at scale—is by API.“

 4. Cloud Video Transcoding Services